Climate change is causing animals to ‘shape-shift’, study suggests

 ‘We’re not sure what the other ecological consequences of these changes are’, scientist warns

-Climate change could be causing animals around the world to grow larger ears, beaks and tails, as our heating planet forces them to rapidly “shape-shift” in order to survive, according to a new study.
+Climate change could be causing animals around the world to grow larger ears, beaks and tails, according to a new study, as our heating planet forces them to rapidly “shape-shift” in order to survive.

 Decades of monitoring how animals are adapting to global warming has shown that, with a third of species possibly facing extinction, many are changing their breeding and migration patterns to avoid the new levels of heat and, in some cases, shrinking to better regulate their body temperatures.